-- 3.5 Reprisal or retaliation against an individual for making a report of harassment, discrimination, or workplace harassment in good faith or against an individual for participating in good faith, in these procedures, is prohibited.
-An allegation of reprisal can be reported to the superintendent, for appropriate action. - 3.5.1 Allegations of reprisal against a trustee or superintendent should be reported to the director of education. - 3.5.2 Allegations of reprisal against the director of education should be reported to the chair of the Board of Trustees. - 3.6 Any person can also pursue their complaint externally including at the Ontario Human Rights Tribunal, contact the Ministry of Labour or law enforcement, at any time, as appropriate.
+- 3.4.1 In the event the complaint is being filed after one year, the complainant must identify, in writing, the reason(s) for the delay in filing the complaint, for consideration by the appropriate superintendent or designate. - 3.4.2 It is within the discretion of LDSB to determine whether a complaint can be filed beyond the one-year anniversary of the last alleged incident. - 3.4.3 Prompt reporting is encouraged as it allows for more thorough and accurate investigations, where needed.
+Investigations, where needed, will be conducted within a reasonable timeframe, respecting both the need for a prompt resolution and the need for a thorough and complete investigation. - 3.5 Reprisal or retaliation against an individual for making a report of harassment, discrimination, or workplace harassment in good faith or against an individual for participating in good faith, in these procedures, is prohibited.
+An allegation of reprisal can be reported to the superintendent, for appropriate action. - 3.5.1 Allegations of reprisal against a trustee or superintendent should be reported to the director of education.
+The director will initialize a review of the complaint using the processes outlined in Section 3.3 of this procedure. - 3.5.2 Allegations of reprisal against the director of education should be reported to the chair of the Board of Trustees.
+The Board of Trustees will initialize a review of the complaint using the processes outlined in Section 3.3 of this procedure. - 3.6 Any person can also pursue their complaint externally including at the Ontario Human Rights Tribunal, contact the Ministry of Labour or law enforcement, at any time, as appropriate.